laurenra/svg-test/README.md

 ## Usage

+The simplest way to run this is to download **svg-test.zip** from the latest release (to the right) and open **index.html** in a browser.
+Click on the SVG images to toggle a color change.

 ### In a Browser
-You only need these files in the /dist directory to run this:
+The file, **svg-test.zip**, is just a copy of the **/dist** directory.
+It has all the files needed to run it, including icons and other fluff, but the essential files are just these:

 ```shell
 css/style.css
 index.html
 main.js
 ```
-Open **index.html** in a browser.
-Click on the different SVG images to toggle a color change.

 ### Mendix investigation